asgeirn/version/README.md

 One of [Praqma's Continuous Delivery](http://www.praqma.com/training/code-kickstart/) recommendations is to always produce versioned artifacts.

-There are of course many strategies for doing so, but I've found it easier to not depend on too many external assumptions or tools when doing so.
+There are of course many strategies for this, but I've found it easier to not depend on too many external assumptions or tools when doing so.

 So I've advocated a strategy where the version number is taken from the Git log, but a release (or build)